tasitlabs/tasit-sdk/README.md

 _This means fewer steps that need to be taken to onboard a new user._

+#### Reading and writing data and reacting to events

+The Tasit SDK provides JavaScript middleware for reading from and writing to smart contracts (and listening to events) through an expressive API.
+This middleware wraps the core ethers.js contract API for making JSON-RPC requests.

+This library is written in such a way that the developer using the SDK can just thinking about writing data and listening for more data.
+The fact that there's a blockchain powering this is an implementation detail that is abstracted away.

+[Here is a lot more info](/packages/tasit-act/README.md) about how this works.

+_This makes the experience for new developers working on a mobile app with the Tasit SDK simpler, which means more mobile dapps for end users._

+#### Advanced support for popular ERC standards

+Classes of smart contracts we support include [NFTs](http://erc721.org/), [TCRs](https://medium.com/@simondlr/city-walls-bo-taoshi-exploring-the-power-of-token-curated-registries-588f208c17d5), [DAOs](https://blog.aragon.org/bringing-daos-back-aragon-monthly-92756cb65639/), and two-sided marketplaces (like Gitcoin, CryptoCribs, Ethlance, etc.).
+There’s an ERC-standard-specific JavaScript API wrapping the lower-level Tasit SDK API for reading and writing and listening for data so that the function-names in the Tasit SDK are tailored to that type of dapp.
+As long as we’ve built the tooling to interact with that class of dapp at least once before, the Tasit SDK can “automagically” support any new dapp of that type.

+_This means there’s a network effect for the Tasit SDK, so once we have a few apps using it, it will be much faster to make new apps with it._

+#### Onboarding

+This SDK takes an opinionated approach to onboarding (although since it's a modular repo, you still retain the ability to use other subpackages and not the onboarding-related ones if you prefer).
+The SDK supports read-only mode, meta-transactions, smart-contract-based accounts, and connecting with your mobile Ethereum wallet.

+##### Read-only for as long as possible

+A native mobile dapp should be read-only for as long as possible.
+The user shouldn't know there's a blockchain involved or see anything about an account, and an Ethereum account shouldn't even be created until it becomes necessary.
+Why go through an onboarding flow at all right away?

+##### For users new to Ethereum with no funds

+For users without any ETH or tokens, any costs the user incurs at first should be subsidized.
+Give them a smart-contract-based account so that the UX around securing keys and recovering funds is simpler.

+This can be done using [meta-transactions](https://medium.com/@austin_48503/ethereum-meta-transactions-90ccf0859e84) or [UniversalLoginSDK (ERC 1077 and 1078)](https://universallogin.io/) or [GnosisSafe](https://safe.gnosis.io/) or an [Aragon personal DAO](http://blog.aragon.one/enter-the-world-of-personal-daos).

+The approach with meta-transactions (and universal login) is that the user's account is only used to sign messages, and then as a developer you can use your preferred centralized or decentralized solution to relay that as an Ethereum tx and pay and/or be rewarded as each solution sees fit.

+##### For users that do have funds

+Connects with your preferred mobile Ethereum wallet.
+Using ERC20+721 approvals or [WalletConnect](https://walletconnect.org/).

+Users can continue to keep their funds in a proper wallet with better security guarantees if they do already have ETH, tokens, etc. and use them with this dapp.

+A user flow where a dapp's ephemeral account requests an approval for X ERC20 tokens of type A or one ERC721 token of type B is supported in the SDK.

+Through compatibility with WalletConnect, any standalone dapp can be authorized to take actions in a way that has only been possible in wallet apps to date.
+The wallet might be the [Gnosis Safe personal edition](https://blog.gnosis.pm/announcing-the-gnosis-safe-beta-personal-edition-19a69a4453e8), the [Balance wallet](https://twitter.com/ricburton/status/1038772498756714496), Status, Coinbase Wallet, Argent, BRD, etc.

+##### Wrapping up onboarding

+_This means a flow that users will be used to which decreases the friction for onboarding people who have used other Ethereum dapps._

+Have a strong opinion on which onboarding flow we should prioritize the most?
+Please [reach out](#contact-us)!

 #### Configurable JSON-RPC client

 We realize that different developers have different takes on whether it's an acceptable compromise to use Infura like MetaMask does in the browser or whether a node more like the original version of Status or Augur is warranted.
 We anticipate that in the short term, almost all developers using this SDK will use Infura.
 It's a centralized compromise solution for now.